-My Tip: I first browsed on the internet and checked the Lamington National Park downloaded the Binna Burra Map to get an idea of the type and length of the walks.
-I then asked friends and fellow bloggers on Social for tips and suggestions.
-In the end, I picked this fantastic Gold Coast walks, which I am wrapping up for you on this blog post.
+Choosing the places for my self-guided trip to the Gold Coast Hinterland was not easy.
+I short-listed many things and places, including walking tracks in the national parks.
+I first browsed the internet, checked the Lamington National Park, and downloaded the Binna Burra Map to get an idea of the type and length of the walks.
+I then asked friends for suggestions.
+In the end, I picked fantastic Gold Coast walks, which I am wrapping up for you in this blog post.

-My tip: get a digital Gold Coast Map.
-I love the one from Google Maps that you can download onto your iPhone and use offline too.
+Getting around the Gold Coast by car is not difficult, but it’s pretty easy to miss a turn and go in the wrong direction, and heavy traffic is not fun.
+It happened to me a couple of times.
+I recommend getting a digital Gold Coast Map.
+I love the one from Google Maps that you can download onto your Phone and use offline too.
 They are such a great help when there is no internet.

 This is probably the most known destination of the Gold Coast hinterland.
 Tamborine Mountain is a popular destination for a day trip for locals and travellers alike.
 It’s about one hour drive from the Gold Coast Surfers Paradise.
-It offers from short to long walks in the Tamborine National Park and the possibility of hang-gliding from the launch site between Tamborine Mountain and Tamborine North.
+It offers short to long walks in the Tamborine National Park and the possibility of hang-gliding from the launch site between Tamborine Mountain and Tamborine North.

 I only had time to take in the view from the Knoll Lookout.
 From the Knoll, there is some beautiful day walks too.
 Late afternoon I went to the Botanical Gardens, a very peaceful place.
 Sunset is the best time to stroll along the lush garden alleys and take photos with beautiful light reflections.

-The Binna Burra Walks in Lamington National Park
+Do the Binna Burra Walks in Lamington National Park

 The Daves Creek Walk in the Binna Burra Section

-The walk starts where the cafe is, at the very end of the road, about 2 km from the rangers station.
+The walk starts where the cafe is, at the very end of the road, about 2 km from the ranger’s station.
 This is one of the most beautiful walks I have ever done in Australia!
 So easy to walk in such a varied landscape.
 The first 3 km skirt the deep forest alongside the Border Track.